keilerkonzept/poolswap/README.md

 }
 ```

 When the writer swaps the pointer, readers may still hold references to `oldCache`.
-If `oldCache` is immediately returned to the pool, a subsequent `pool.Get()` can return the same memory location while the original reader is still using it—a use-after-free race condition.
+If `oldCache` is immediately returned to the pool, a subsequent `pool.Get()` can return the same memory location while the original reader is still using it - a use-after-free race condition.
 This is what the reference-counting in `poolswap` fixes.

 ## License